-Romanian govt may consider backing down on misconduct law
+Mass protests in Romania as govt reconsiders misconduct law

 “A possible repeal of the decree will allow us to have a serious discussion with wide segments from society … on how we build the future of the country,” said Senate speaker Calin Popescu Tariceanu, who heads the junior governing Alliance of Democratic Liberals.

-“We will need to have a lucid and nonpartisan approach to find a way to solve this problem,” he added.

-In the meantime, opponents were not giving up.
-Adults on Saturday came to the protest in Bucharest with their children or dogs, stressing the peaceful nature of the rally to fight corruption.
+Adults came to the protest in Bucharest with their children or dogs, stressing the peaceful nature of the rally to fight corruption.
 One child held a banner saying “I want to grow up in Romania,” and other children made drawings.

 Cristian Busuioc, a father, came with his 11-year-old son.

-“I want to explain to him … what democracy means, and the way the ones who govern must create laws for the people and not against them or in their own interest, ” he said.
+“I want to explain to him … what democracy means, and the way the ones who govern must create laws for the people and not against them or in their own interest,” he said.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.